 Trainers can be an overall resource for both athletic directors and student-athletes.
 As the Cleveland Clinic points out, responsibilities can include:

 - Assessing and treating orthopedic injuries such as sprains and damaged ligaments.

 - Assisting with rehab after injuries have healed.
-“Athletic trainers play a key role in rehabilitation,” the clinic notes.
+“Athletic trainers play a key role in the rehabilitation,” the clinic notes.
 “And they often develop return-to-play protocols to help players get back in the g”

 - Providing emergency care, including administering CPR or using an automated external defibrillator (AED).

 - Assessing and treating concussions and helping students return to sports activities safely.

 - Treating conditions that can affect performance during practice or on the field, including stomach bugs or heatstroke, and coordinating with young athletes’ doctors, if necessary.